 Shiva Baby’s Danielle may just come off as bratty to many, but she is simply a representation of many millennials who are just trying to figure things out, and the Shiva setting is just your typical awkward family gathering.
 The feature could have easily felt overexaggerated and overshadow its edge-of-your-seat suspense.
 Fortunately, Emma Seligman is in control of her craft.
 She holds back on the philosophy to focus on the absurdity of these situations, bringing out humor in them and refusing to deviate from her original concept, only improving on it with colorful characters and a colorful cast.
 Shiva Baby can be deemed a tragicomedy, a suspenseful ride, or just a devilish comedy, but what most agree on is that it is one of this year’s best indies.

 Shiva Baby was screened at the Indie Memphis Film Festival from Saturday, October 24, 2020.
-The film will be available to watch on Digital Platforms worldwide from Friday, April 2, 2021.
+The film is now available to watch on Digital Platforms.